sourcenetwork/defradb/docs/website/references/cli/defradb_client_purge.md

 ### Options inherited from parent commands

 ```
+  -i, --identity string             Hex formatted private key used to authenticate with ACP
       --keyring-backend string      Keyring backend to use.
 Options are file or system (default "file")
       --keyring-namespace string    Service name to use when using the system backend (default "defradb")
       --keyring-path string         Path to store encrypted keys when using the file backend (default "keys")